Flaggen_Fahnen_International

 English language skills equivalent to at least B2.

-Proof is provided by presenting the German A-level (Abitur) certificate or an authorised language certificate (e.g. in the form of recognised certificates such as TOEFL (72-94 points), IELTS B2 (5.0-6.0) or similar), or a language course successfully completed at university in accordance with the Common European Framework of Reference for Languages (CEFR) at B2 level.
+Proof is provided by presenting the German A-level (Abitur) certificate or an authorized language certificate (e.g. in the form of recognized certificates such as TOEFL (72-94 points), IELTS B2 (5.0-6.0) or similar), or a language course successfully completed at university in accordance with the Common European Framework of Reference for Languages (CEFR) at B2 level.

 Knowledge of a 2nd Islamic cultural language at level A2 (Turkish, Persian)